John Wyndham

 John Wyndham Parkes Lucas Beynon Harris (/ˈwɪndəm/; 10 July 1903 – 11 March 1969) was an English science fiction writer best known for his works published under the pen name John Wyndham, although he also used other combinations of his names, such as John Beynon and Lucas Parkes.
 Some of his works were set in post-apocalyptic landscapes.
 His best known works include The Day of the Triffids (1951), filmed in 1962, and The Midwich Cuckoos (1957), which was filmed in 1960 as Village of the Damned, in 1995 under the same title, and again in 2022 in Sky Max under its original title.

-Wyndham was born in Warwickshire and spent most of his childhood in private education in Devon and Hampshire.
-He tried several careers before publishing a novel and several short stories.
-He saw action during World War II and went back to writing afterwards, publishing several very successful novels, and influencing a number of other writers who followed him.
-On the plausibility of his writing, The Guardian states his "innocuously English backdrops are central to the power of his novels, implying that apocalypse could occur at any time — or, indeed, be happening in the next village at this moment", while The Timess reviewer of The Day of the Triffids described it as possessing "all the reality of a vividly realised nightmare."
-Wyndham married Grace Wilson in 1963; he had known her for more than 30 years.
-They lived in Petersfield, Hampshire, where he died in 1969.
+Biography

 Early life

-Wyndham was born in the village of Dorridge near Knowle, Warwickshire (now West Midlands), England, the son of George Beynon Harris, a barrister, and Gertrude Parkes, the daughter of a Birmingham ironmaster.
+Wyndham was born in the village of Dorridge near Knowle, Warwickshire, England, the son of Gertrude Parkes, the daughter of the Birmingham ironmaster John Israel Parkes, and her second husband (after widowhood), George Beynon Harris, a barrister.

-His early childhood was spent in Edgbaston in Birmingham, but when he was 8 years old his parents separated.
-His father then attempted to sue the Parkes family for "the custody, control and society" of his wife and family, in an unusual and high-profile court case, which he lost.
-Following this, Gertrude left Birmingham to live in a series of boarding houses and spa hotels.
-He and his younger brother, the writer Vivian Beynon Harris, spent the rest of their childhoods at a number of English preparatory and public schools, including Blundell's School in Tiverton, Devon, during the First World War.
-His longest and final stay was at Bedales School, near Petersfield in Hampshire (1918–21), which he left at the age of 18.
+From 1909 to 1911 the Harris family lived at 239 Hagley Road, Edgbaston, Birmingham, but when he was 8 years old his parents separated.
+His father then attempted to sue the Parkes family for "the custody, control and society" of his wife and two sons (including Wyndham's younger brother, the writer Vivian Beynon Harris), in an unusual and high-profile 1913 court case, which he lost.
+The case, which re-exposed previous allegations of sexual impropriety, pre-dating his marriage, left Wyndham's father a broken man.
+Gertrude moved with the children to a smaller house in Edgbaston and the brothers became estranged from their father.
+Wyndham subsequently attended a private school in Edgbaston run by a Miss Mabel Woodward, and from 1914 to 1915 was at Edgbaston High School for Boys (he later said that while there he was bullied), and Blundell's School in Tiverton, Devon, during the First World War.
+His longest and final stay was at Bedales School, near Petersfield in Hampshire (1918–1921), which he left at the age of 18.

+His mother left Birmingham to live in a series of boarding houses and spa hotels.
+In Wyndham's self-penned biographical notes for his early Penguin Books publications, he said he lived in Birmingham only from 1904 to 1911.